 Sandee Lewin Nye

-For some time, Gary Guesnier has carried a Colorado Blues Society membership along with memberships in The Blues Foundation and the Mile High Blues Society.
-As an active member, he gives time and contributes resources in many ways.
-Gary’s experiences in professional arenas and the arts suitably support the CBS mission.
+Gary Guesnier has carried for some time a Colorado Blues Society membership along with memberships in The Blues Foundation and the Mile High Blues Society.
+Gary’s experiences in commercial banking, government regulation and the arts aptly support the CBS mission.

-Gary is an amateur harmonica player often sitting in with local blues bands and jammers.
-And he is a serious barbeque chef as the pitmaster for his former competition barbeque team, Sweet Mama.
-Gary has hosted back yard house concerts featuring blues musicians and his “Oooohh, Sweet Mama!” barbeque.
-Currently, he is member of the Kansas City Barbeque Society, the Rocky Mountain Barbeque Association and is a certified KCBS barbeque judge.
+Gary is a blues harmonica sideline player and a serious barbeque aficionado.
+As a former competition pitmaster, he keeps memberships in the Kansas City Barbeque Society, the Rocky Mountain Barbeque Association and is a certified KCBS barbeque judge.

-Gary earned a Bachelor’s degree in Finance from Kansas State University where he also lettered in baseball.
-He is a four year US Air Force veteran who served in communications squadrons based at Tucson, Arizona and Honolulu, Hawaii.
-In 2014, Gary retired from a 40 year career in commercial banking and federal bank regulation as a Bank Examiner for the Office of the Comptroller of the Currency and the Federal Deposit Insurance Corporation.
+Gary earned a Bachelor’s degree in Finance from Kansas State University.
+He is a four year US Air Force veteran who served in communications squadrons based in Arizona and Hawaii.
+In 2014, Gary retired from a forty year career in commercial banking and federal bank regulation as a Bank Examiner for the Office of the Comptroller of the Currency and the Federal Deposit Insurance Corporation.
 At times he held licenses as a private pilot, real estate broker and insurance broker.
-He moved to Colorado in 1981 and lives in Westminster, Colorado with his high-school sweet heart and wife of 50 years, Marjorie.
-They have three grown children and four grandchildren.
+He moved to Colorado in 1981 and lives in Westminster, Colorado.

 Merchandise marketing, advertising and trade show coordination.